 The European Copyright Directive was approved in April 2019, with Member States having two years in which to implement its provisions.
 However, in February 2020 the UK Government stated that it would not be implementing the Directive.
-As a result, there is likely to be a divergence between UK and EU law post July 2021 (the deadline for implementation of the Directive by Member States).
+As a result, there is likely to be a divergence between UK and EU law post June 2021 (the deadline for implementation of the Directive by Member States).

-In addition, the recent CJEU decisions in Cofemel and Brompton Bicycles decisions raise the question as to whether the UK's closed list of copyright works is compatible with EU law.
-This issue is addressed in more detail in the Expert Chapter at the start of this guide.
+In addition, the CJEU decisions in Cofemel and Brompton Bicycles decisions raise the question as to whether the UK's closed list of copyright works is compatible with EU law.